 1. Dice the chicken breasts into 1/2 inch cubes.

-2. Whisk together the honey, canola oil, Italian seasoning, minced garlic, white balsamic vinegar, salt and black pepper.
+2. Whisk together the honey, oil, Italian seasoning, minced garlic, white balsamic vinegar, salt and black pepper.

 3. Add the marinade to the chicken cubes, mixing and coating the chicken well.

 4. Refrigerate the chicken for at least an hour so the marinade soaks into the meat.

 5. While the chicken is marinating, cook the orzo pasta according to the package directions.